 The doctoral study of Computer and Information Science consists of organised forms of study, research, and the doctoral dissertation.
 The schedule of the programme is presented in Table 1.
-It is a three-year programme conducted entirely in English.
+It is a three-year programme conducted entirely in English, or in Slovenian by special arrangement.
 Seminars represent a fixture in the study programme, ensuring regular doctoral student meetings and encouraging discussions about their research.
 Seminars last all three years and must be taken by all doctoral students.